 How are your murals created?

-ORLUarts instead uses the “parachute cloth” method which is gaining popularity on the East Coast.
-We paint the mural in sections onto a synthetic canvas-like material in our studio.
+If you're looking for a longer-lasting piece, the parachute cloth method is gaining popularity on the East Coast.
+I paint the mural in sections onto a synthetic canvas-like material in my studio.
 Once the piece is completed, the sections are applied to the wall using a super-strong adhesive, and then is triple-sealed with a UV protectant.

 Parachute cloth takes on the texture of the wall it’s applied to and becomes a permanent fixture, preventing peeling, fading, and extending the life of the mural by decades.